davidfstr/dafoster.net/_posts/2013-10-21-shame-on-the-nsa.md

 This behavior is wildly in violation of the 4th Amendment, which is intended to protect Americans against unreasonable search and seizures.
 I don’t care if there is a lower law such as the Patriot Act which supposedly authorizes these actions.
 I am sure that was never the intent of Congress.

 I think the best starting point to counter these encroachments is to directly **fight back against the most egregious violations**.
-In particular I find the lack of any court oversight over individual NSA analysts to be appalling.
+In particular I find the lack of any court oversight over individual NSA analysts to be especially distressing.

 If you'd like to join me in this first battle, please **[sign my petition](http://bit.ly/nsatap)** to stop NSA analysts from being able to wiretap people without oversight and **share it with others**: